bas-org/bas-org.github.io/index.md

 ## Past Events

-BAS conducted a practical amateur astronomy workshop in Coorg during December 2013, just before the new year's eve, with great success!
+BAS conducted a practical amateur astronomy workshop in Coorg during 8th to 12th February 2024,with great success!
 We had 18 telescopes on the field.
-The event lasted for three nights.
-Some very advanced observations were performed, possibly for the first time ever from Indian soil.
+The 8th,9th,12th were dedicated to advanced amateurs and 10th,11th reserved as public nights.
+The response on the public nights were very good and appreciated.
+The event saw around 15 telescopes fielded by BAS members under the pristine skies of Talacauvery,Coorg.
 ## Upcoming Events

-There are no planned upcoming events, but some of our members are actively observing whenever the skies are clear, and you can join their trips.
-Subscribe to the mailing list and follow the discussions to keep track of unofficial events.
+BAS will be participating at IIA's koramangala branch for National Science Day on Sunday,25th February.
+The event is open for the public and do visit the Bangalore Astronomical Society (BAS) booth.

 ## BAS Messier Certification Program